-57. Shortly after the inspection, we send the provider the report to check its factual accuracy.
-We publish the report on our website within 15 days of the inspection; if the provision is judged inadequate we will publish the report within 25 days.
-We send a copy to the relevant local authority.
+55. Shortly after the inspection we will send the provider the report to check its factual accuracy.
+We aim to publish inspection reports on our website within 10 working days of the day we issue it to the provider.
+It may take longer if the inspection judgement is inadequate.
+We send a copy of the report to the local authority.
+If we have judged the provider as inadequate and are proposing to take enforcement action we will include details in the report.
 We do not include the names and addresses of childminders on published inspection reports and only include the names and addresses of childminders on the website where they have given express permission for us to do so.